Teaching & Service

 STEM careers are known for being leaky pipelines and success for researchers lies in the ability to not just conduct great science but also share it with the broader research community.
-We aim to stop the leaky pipeline by providing funds for women to disseminate their research at conferences in their field and by providing resources to hone hard and soft skills as researchers throughout the year through events such as professional development workshops and mentoring groups.
+We aim to stop the leaky pipeline by providing funds for women to disseminate their research at conferences in their field and by providing resources during our year-long program to help our fellows hone hard and soft skills as researchers through events such as professional development workshops and mentoring groups.

 The impact of the WYI Fellowship to date has been far-reaching, helping multiple students attend their first research conference with the provided funding and providing postdoctoral scientists and faculty members with opportunities to collaborate, disseminate and network at national and international conferences.
-From the first three years of the program, the WYI Fellowship program has supported 52 women as they represent WPI at 52+ research conferences, supporting the advancement of women in research at WPI in their careers and extending the impact of their work around the world.
-Our 2020-2021 cohort was able to thrive with 16 fellows participating virtually and we look forward to hosting events in person with our 2021-2022 cohort this fall!
+From the first three years of the program, the WYI Fellowship program has supported 68 women as they represent WPI at 68+ research conferences, supporting the advancement of women in research at WPI in their careers and extending the impact of their work around the world.
+We are so excited to continue this program with our 2021-2022 cohort of fellows!

 LS&T Colloquium Series

 Have you ever noticed that researchers, even in the same department, disagree on some fundamental points of their work?
 A few years ago, I realized that the theoretical and methodological perspectives held by one learning scientist would be completely contrary to the views of another.
 To encourage debate and a space for early researchers to form their own viewpoints, I started a program-wide series of brown bag discussions on hot topics in Learning Science research, fondly coined "LS & Beef".